microsoft/OpenTypeDesignVariationAxisTags/README.md

 Every proposal for a new registered axis must be available for review and discussion for a period of at least one month before the axis will be registered.
 In addition to this minimum time period, there must be actual discussion and evaluation by independent contributors.
-It is essential to establish there is broad consensus on merits, and intent among independent vendors to use and support the new axis.
+It is essential to establish there is broad consensus on merits, and intent among separate vendors to use and support the new axis.
 The review period is intended for building and establishing this consensus.
 The proposal submitter should monitor activity and respond to questions or concerns.